 Who does BrowseAloud help?

 BrowseAloud helps website visitors who require online reading support and those who simply prefer to listen to information instead of reading it.
-Those with print disabilities - such as dyslexia or mild visual impairments - and those with English as a second language find BrowseAloud particularly useful.
+Those with print disabilities - such as dyslexia or mild visual impairments may find BrowseAloud particularly useful.

 How do I get BrowseAloud?